-The figures reflecting monetary amounts in the SFCR are presented in Euro (€) unless otherwise stated.
-Lemonade Insurance N.V. discloses monetary amounts in Euro for disclosing purposes.
-All values are rounded to the nearest Euro unless otherwise stated.
+The figures reflecting monetary amounts in the SFCR are presented in Euro (€) being the functional currency of Lemonade Insurance N.V. unless otherwise stated.
+Lemonade Insurance N.V. discloses monetary amounts in thousands of euros for disclosing purposes.
+All values are rounded to the nearest thousand Euro unless otherwise stated.
 The rounded amounts may therefore not add up to the rounded total in all cases.
 All ratios and variances are calculated using the underlying amount rather than the rounded amount.